Preserve timestamps between NXLog Agent instances

 </Input>

-1 The InputType directive is set to Binary, which means it expects to receive logs from another NXLog Agent instance.
+1 The InputType directive is set to Binary, which means it expects to receive data from another NXLog Agent instance.

-The following JSON object shows the same log record after the two NXLog Agent instances processed it.
+The following JSON object shows the same event after the two NXLog Agent instances processed it.
 Notice that SourceModuleName and SourceModuleType contain values for the first instance since these fields are preserved when using the Binary format.
 The to_json() procedure transforms timestamps into local time by default.

 Output sample